How to Legalize a Contract: Everything to Know

 If buyers want to walk away from the deal due to unmet contingencies, they can usually get their escrow money back.
 However, if the contingencies are met, the buyer remains obligated to fulfill the contract.
 Otherwise the buyer forfeits escrow money or even the full value of the contract.

 Sellers can cancel a contract if both parties agree upon provisions included in the contract.
 Sellers might want out of a contract if a higher offer came in.
 In that instance, buyers decide if they want to let the sellers out of the contract.
 If the buyers don't want to let the sellers out, the sellers remain bound to the contract.

 For sellers who refuse the deal and want out completely, buyers can take them to court to fulfill the contract or for compensation for costs such as a home inspection.
 Otherwise, if the higher offer is enough, the seller can buy the buyer out of the contract.

 If you need help on how to legalize a contract, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.